 “Oh!
 Frank!
 I’m sorry.”
 She put the bat down hurriedly, flushing.

 “It’s okay, Glenda.
 No harm done.
-Are you okay, though?”
+Are you alright, though?”

 “Yes, sorry.
 I thought you were someone else.”